MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-use-automated-data-capture-systems-adcs.md

 - Text information.
 - Messages to show confirmations or errors about activities performed and registered by the handheld device user.

-## To enable Web Services for ADCS
+## <a name="to-enable-web-services-for-adcs" />To enable Web Services for ADCS

 To use Automated Data Capture System, you must enable the ADCS web service.

-## To enable and publish the ADCS web service
+## <a name="to-enable-and-publish-the-adcs-web-service" />To enable and publish the ADCS web service

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Web Services**, and then choose the related link.
 2. Choose the **New** action.